[ Home] [ Contact] [ About the Artist ] [ Sewn Glass ] [ Commissions] [ In the News] [ Heller Gallery & Upcoming Shows ]

 "The Communal Nest"

-Call To Artists
+Continued Call To Artists

-An official "call to artists" is now made for artists to contribute to the communal nest.
-The project will use "crystal" clear glass twigs (colorless) from 8"- 40" in length.
-The largest of the twigs will be made in my studio and at the PGC.
+An official "call to artists" is extended for artists to contribute to The Communal Nest.
+The project uses "crystal" clear glass twigs (colorless) from 8"- 40" in length.
+The largest (40") twigs have been made in my studio and at the PGC.
+I invite artist to create and contribute twigs from 8-20" in length.
 The glass can be either clear or have a frosted, translucent quality, as long as the glass is colorless.
 The twigs can be made by casting, torch, off-hand. or any 'ol method.
 Below is an easy kiln casting method to create a twig in "Glass Twig Making 101".
 It is recommended that the points or branches not be too delicate for obvious reasons.
-ARRIVAL DEADLINE IS AUGUST 15, 2008 FOR YOUR TWIG TO BE INCLUDED IN THE INITIAL INSTALLATION AND CATALOG AT THE PGC.
-All artists contributing to the nest will receive recognition in the catalog and will be offered a signed catalog as appreciation for their contribution.
-Non artist types can also contribute to the nest by donating $50 for a 20-30" twig, or $75 for a 30-40" twig.
-The twigs will be made by the artists at the PGC in your name, with all profits going to benefit PGC and Bethlehem Haven.
+ARRIVAL DEADLINE IS AUGUST 15, 2009 FOR YOUR TWIG TO BE INCLUDED IN THE NEXT SCHEDULED INSTALLATION AT BINGHAM GALLERY IN COLUMBIA, MISSOURI.
+All artists contributing to the Nest will be sent a signed catalog as appreciation for their contribution.

-Send your twigs to:
+Send your twigs or contributions to: "The Communal Nest"

 Taylor Glasgow Studios